Otaniemi: Other features

 Otaniemi was home to the Border and Coast Guard Academy, Finland, which was discontinued in Otaniemi in 2014 when its activity was concentrated to Imatra.
 The officer school of the Police University College was located in Otaniemi until 2008.

 A new fire station will be constructed in Otaniemi next to the planned students' house as it is not possible to reach the area from elsewhere quickly enough.
 The new fire station will require a change in the zoning plan and dismantling the current Neste self-service petrol station.
 The projected price of the building is 5.3 million euro.
 The city council of Espoo still needs to accept the plan.

 Otaniemi has three daycares, a stadium, an indoor arena, and a small shopping mall called A Bloc.
 The Fat Lizard Brewing Company has had its brewery in Otaniemi since 2017.

 Transport

 The Ring I beltway goes past Otaniemi, and the area is located at its end near the Länsiväylä highway.
 The most direct car connection from the Helsinki city centre to Otaniemi goes via Länsiväylä and the western end of Ring I. Additionally, the street Kuusisaarentie leads from Munkkiniemi in Helsinki to Otaniemi via a chain of islands.

 Many Espoo internal bus lines have their terminus stops at Teekkarikylä in Otaniemi, and many regional bus lines also travel past the area.

 Otaniemi has been connected to the Helsinki Metro since 2017.
 The Aalto University metro station of the Länsimetro line is located in Otaniemi to the southwest of the main building of the university.

+In October 2023, the Raide-Jokeri light rail line (Line 15) opened, connecting Otaniemi directly to both Keilaniemi in Espoo and Itäkeskus in Helsinki, with three stops within Otaniemi.
+This new light rail line, which replaced the previously busiest bus route in the Helsinki region, has significantly enhanced public transportation accessibility in the area and provides efficient cross-town links for local residents, students, and commuters.